zuozhenggh/learning-library/data-management-library/database/db-partitioning/readonly-partitioning/readonly.md

 ![Image alt text](images/lab7_03.png "Read only Partition")

-As partition level attribute, read only can obviously be used in conjunction with other partition maintenance operations.
-The question now begs what does it really mean for partition maintenance operations, and especially when these PMOPs are executed in an online mode?
+As partition level attribute, read-only can be used in conjunction with other partition maintenance operations.

-The answer is simple: Oracle made the conscious design decision that we do not allow the combination of an online partition maintenance operations and a scenario where either one (or multiple) of the origin partitions are read only or where one (or multiple) of the target partitions (after the PMOP) are set to read only.

-So any attempt to combine issue an online PMOP with read only partitions you will get a runtime error, just like in the following split partition example:
 ```
 <copy>
 rem online PMOP will not work when one of the target partitions is read only